 The Cities of Dallas and Arlington only started offering curbside recycling after tens of thousands of petitions were gathered by committed residents and community organizers.
 We will need sustained pressure on local officials throughout the Metroplex in order to reduce our environmental impact and keep up to 95% of valuable materials out of the dump!
 TCE has active campaigns to expand access to recycling in Dallas, Plano, Richardson, Denton and University Park.

-For example, multi-family buildings are home to most Dallas residents, and with no city-wide programs in place, it is currently up to each apartment building owner or condominium association to decide whether to provide recycling access for residents and tenants.
-A 2014 survey conducted for the City of Dallas revealed that most are choosing not to recycle:
+Multi-family buildings are home to a majority of DFW residents—and in most cities, it’s currently up to each apartment building owner or condominium association to decide whether to provide recycling access for residents and tenants.

 Multi-family buildings and businesses account for 83% of the waste that Dallas currently sends to landfills.
 Any efforts to reduce our overall waste and boost recycling must address these sources.
 Other Texas cities such as San Antonio, San Marcos, Austin and Fort Worth have adopted commercial recycling ordinances; we can learn from these examples and do the same in Dallas and other DFW cities.

 Send your message to Mayor Rawlings and the City Council today: Dallas needs a Universal Recycling Ordinance!